kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 "Were you so scared that you had to be helped out of the pool?"

 "No,"  I answered truthfully.
-"I got out without difficulty, but was a little unnerved.
+"I got out without difficulty, but was badly unnerved.
 That is all."

 "Would you go into a pool to swim again after this?"